Infectious diseases

 Read article on shingles

 Meningitis: One in six people who get bacterial meningitis die and one in five face serious complications.
 To protect as many children and adolescents as possible, we are working to build a comprehensive understanding of the disease mechanisms to effectively target and treat meningitis.
-We are deepening our understanding of the different serotypes of the bacteria that cause the disease to help us to develop vaccines that specifically target and combat the strains of bacteria causing meningitis.
-This may offer broader protection and can lead to more effective prevention and treatment strategies.
+We are deepening our understanding of the different serotypes of the bacteria that cause the disease to help us to innovate so that we can specifically target and combat the strains of bacteria causing meningitis.
+This approach may offer broader protection and can lead to more effective prevention and treatment strategies.

-Pneumococcal disease is the name for any illness caused by the streptococcus pneumoniae bacterium, such as pneumonia, sepsis or meningitis.
+Pneumococcal disease: The name for any illness caused by the streptococcus pneumoniae bacterium, such as pneumonia, sepsis or meningitis.
 Approximately one million children die of pneumococcal disease every year.
 Vaccines available today only cover about 60% of circulating disease, leaving many vulnerable people at risk of being severely sick or hospitalised with pneumonia, sepsis or meningitis – and even death.
-Vaccines with broader protection may help to prevent these diseases from the start.
-We are leveraging MAPS technology to explore how we can provide broader and stronger protection against pneumococcal disease to improve the health and well-being of individuals worldwide.
+Research into vaccines with broader protection aims to enhance our understanding of how these diseases can be prevented from the start.
+We are leveraging the MAPS technology in our research on pneumococcal disease exploring its potential to address areas of significant scientific and public health need.

-CHB is a major global health issue, affecting more than 250 million people across the world.
-The WHO estimates only 10% of these people have a diagnosis.
-Almost a million people die each year from hepatitis B and related complications, such as liver cancer.
+Hepatitis B is a major health issue affecting more than 250 million people across the world.
+Yet the WHO estimates only 13% of those living with the virus have received a diagnosis.
+Almost a million people die each year from hepatitis B and related complications, including liver cancer.